 Rock back and forth from foot to foot to find balance point.

 Look ahead, not down.
 Makes it easier to balance.
-And we go where we look (so looking down increases our tendency to fall).
+We go where we look (so looking down increases our tendency to fall).

 Wiggle turn handlebars to see what that feels like while trying to do stationary balance.

-Goal: how long can they maintain stationary balanced while wiggling handlebars?
+Goal: can briefly maintain stationary balance while wiggling handlebars.

 No pedal glide - this step usually takes the longest but can be as quick as 10 minutes (5-10 attempts) or as long as 3-4 hours (60+ coasting attempts).
 Most get it in an hour or 2.